alex996/presentations/express-session.md

 app.get('/login', (req, res) => {
   // Unless we explicitly write to the session (and resave is false), the
-  // store is never updated, even though maxAge is touched on each request.
+  // store is never updated, even though a new session is generated on each
-  // As soon as we modify it manually, the session gets persisted.
-On
+  // request.
+After we modify that session, it gets persisted.
+On subsequent
-  // subsequent writes, maxAge also gets updated and synced with the store. req.session.userId = 1
+  // writes, its cookie.maxAge also gets updated and synced with the store. req.session.userId = 1

   // Note that userId has no special meaning.
 It makes sense to store a